Polar Routen e.V.

 Websites in English

 How The Project Began

 The association behind this website has a longer history.
 In the summer of 2006 I went to Greenland for the first time and walked on the "Arctic Circle Trail" from Kangerlussuaq to Sisimiut.
-Since then I have run the route twelve times, nine times from Kangerlussuaq to Sisimiut and three times from Sisimiut to Kangerlussuaq.
+Since then I have run the route 15 times, 11 times from Kangerlussuaq to Sisimiut and four times from Sisimiut to Kangerlussuaq.
 So I have developed already a special relationship to "my trail".